Isaac Barrow (bishop): Bishop of St Asaph

 Returning to England for the sake of his health, Barrow lived at Cross-Hall, in Lathom, Lancashire, a house belonging to the Stanley family.
-On 21 March 1669, he was translated to the bishopric of St Asaph, but he was permitted to hold the see of Sodor and Man in commendam until October 1671, in order to defray the expenses of his translation.
+On 21 March 1670, he was translated to the See of St Asaph, but he was permitted to hold the see of Sodor and Man in commendam until October 1671, in order to defray the expenses of his translation.
 At St Asaph, he again displayed energy and zeal, carrying out substantial repairs to the cathedral church and the episcopal palace, as well as building in 1673 an almshouse for eight poor widows.
 He died at Shrewsbury in 1680 before his plans for a free school at St Asaph came to fruition, but his successor received £200 from his executors to that end.

 Barrow is buried in the Cathedral churchyard at St Asaph, where his tombstone was the cause of some theological controversy.
-It invited those entering the church to pray for his soul – a Catholic practice not generally promoted in the Church of England.
+It invited those entering the church to pray for his soul — a Catholic practice not generally promoted in the Church of England.